 If a student is placed on academic warning by the MCASP, students may receive federal Title IV financial aid, but will be asked to submit the remediation plan set forth by MCASP to the Director of Financial Aid.
 The student will be responsible for demonstrating to the Director that they have met the terms set forth in their academic plan, and within the plan's specified time-frame, to maintain satisfactory academic progress.
-As long as the student can demonstrate to the Director at the end of the financial aid year (June 30) that they have met the terms set forth in their academic frame, they are considered to be making satisfactory academic progress.
+As long as the student can demonstrate to the Director at the end of the financial aid year (June 30) that they have met the terms set forth in their academic plan, and within the specified time-frame, they are considered to be making satisfactory academic progress.